 The Future Health Index (FHI) is a research-based platform designed to help determine the readiness of countries to address global health challenges and build sustainable, fit-for-purpose national health systems.
 By examining the role of technology in the health system, the aim of FHI is to provide actionable insights to healthcare professionals, governments and patients that will also improve their experience with healthcare.

-In 2016 the FHI measured perceptions to produce a snapshot of how healthcare is experienced on both sides of the patient-professional divide.
-In 2017 it compared these perceptions to the reality of health systems in each country researched.
+In 2016 the Future Health Index measured perceptions to produce a snapshot of how healthcare is experienced on both sides of the patient-professional divide.
+In 2017 these perceptions were compared to the reality of health systems in each country researched.

 If you have any issues, questions or remarks regarding the Future Health Index platform, please contact us via email@example.com.